jacobluetzow/queue_of_matchmaking/README.md

 ## Matchmaking Logic

-The system uses the following strategy to create fair matches:
+The system uses an expanding window approach to create fair matches:

 1. Initial matching attempts to find users within ±10 rank points
 2. If no match is found, the range expands by 90 points each iteration
 3. Maximum rank difference allowed is 500 points
 4. Users are paired with the closest available match within the current range

+This approach balances match fairness with queue times:
+- Quick matches for players when similarly ranked opponents are available
+- Gradually relaxed requirements to prevent excessive wait times
+- Hard limit on rank difference to prevent highly mismatched games

 ## Implementation Details

 ### Data Storage

-- Uses ETS tables for in-memory storage
+- Uses ETS tables for in-memory storage:
-- Separate tables for active queue and completed matches
-- Ordered set for efficient rank-based matching
+  - `matchmaking_queue`: Ordered set for active queue (sorted by rank)
+  - `matches`: Set for completed match history
 - Protected access for data integrity
+- Efficient rank-based matching using ETS ordered sets

 ### Concurrency Handling